tucats/ego/functions/README.md

 ### json.UnMarhsal()
 This accepts a string that must contain a syntactically valid JSON expression, which is then converted to the matching `Ego` data types.
-Supported types are int, float, bool, string, array, and struct elements.
+Supported types are int, float64, bool, string, array, and struct elements.

 ## Profile
 This collection allows an Ego program to interact with the persistent settings